Renown (company)

-Renown Incorporated (株式会社 レナウン) is a Japanese company mainly involved in textile and clothing production.
+Renown Incorporated (株式会社 レナウン) was a Japanese company mainly involved in textile and clothing production.

 On May 15, 2020, Renown filed for bankruptcy after it struggled to collect substantial debts owed to them by their Chinese owner and the COVID-19 pandemic hit sales sharply.

 Operations

 Renown also operates retail stores throughout the world.
 It also has interests in store design, real estate, and food processing.
 As of 2009, the company had 51 subsidiaries and six associated companies.